gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 For the handshake you need defined TLS protocol constants to specify the post-quantum cryptographic algorithms.
 IANA registers those.
-The TLS implementations must map these constants to the algorithm implementations.
+The TLS implementations must link these constants to the algorithm implementations, such that they run the TLS sessions.

+### HTTPS

+One major user of TLS is HTTPS.
+So you need HTTP clients that provide quantum-safe key establishment and signature algorithms, and servers that provide them as well, and pick them.

+### HTTP/3 and async

+If you have challenging performance requirements, then you might need HTTP/3 or async.

 # Initiatives